 New video coming soon...

 Topping the golf ball is usually a beginner problem and can be very frustrating.
-The most common cliché I hear golfers say is I need to keep my head down and then I'll stop topping the golf ball.
+I hear a lot of golfers say that they need to keep their head down and then they'll stop topping the golf ball.
 However, trying to keep your head down is not really the right solution to this problem.

 When a golfer tops the golf ball, their club head is hitting only a top portion of the golf ball and not the whole ball.
 The idea is we want the club head to hit the whole ball, that's how it goes up in the air correctly.

 Logically, if a golfer raises up with their body in the downswing or at impact, their clubhead will also be pulled up with them which will lead to topping the ball.

 The root cause of "topping the golf ball" is the body coming up and it's usually the knees straightening.
 So, focus on keeping your knees flexed as your are hitting the golf ball.
 We don't really want to stand up until about halfway into the follow through well after the ball has been hit.